ngi-nix/libresoc-soc/src/soc/fu/README.md

 operands and the storage of all results.
 AT NO TIME does a Comp Unit "abandon" data to a pipeline.

-Each pipeline is given a Como Umit frontend.
-The base class uses regsoecs to construct the required latches in order to send and receive dsta to and from the required Register Files.
+Each pipeline is given a Comp Unit frontend.
+The base class uses regspecs to construct the required latches in order to capture data pending send and receive data to and from the required Register Files.

 # Common files